datahub-v2/frontend/docs/getting-started/installing-data.md

 ## Installing binaries

 1. Go to the [releases page](/download)
-2. Download the pre-built binary for your platform (MacOS and LinuxOS x64 at present)
+2. Download the pre-built binary for your platform (MacOS, LinuxOS x64 or Windows)
-3. Make it executable
+3. Uncompress downloaded asset

     ```bash
+    $ gunzip -f data-{os-distribution}.gz
+    ```
+4. Make it executable

+    ```bash
     $ chmod +x data-{os-distribution}
     ```
-4. Move the binary into your `$PATH` e.g. on Mac you could move to `/usr/local/bin/`
+5. Move the binary into your `$PATH` e.g. on Mac you could move to `/usr/local/bin/`

     ```bash
     $ mv data-{os-distribution} /usr/local/bin/data